How To Fly Fish Cicada Hatches

 Cicadas are chubby bugs and are often one inch or bigger in size, so don’t be afraid of making a sizable splat when presenting the fly.
 Fish aren’t looking for a delicate presentation as they target these insects.
 So relax, let it fly, and have some fun tossing these bugs.

 If you don’t have any cicada replicas in your box, don’t fret.
-Large, dark colored terrestrial patterns will suffice.
+Large, dark colored terrestrial patterns like a hopper or large stonefly will suffice.
 If you’re on the water in the next few weeks and see or hear cicadas around, grab your biggest bug and try your luck.